London for proptech

 2. A hotbed of talent

 London has one of the world’s most diverse talent pools for proptech, from architecture and blockchain to construction and data science.
-The city boasts 141,600 employees in the property sector (23.3% of the UK total) and a further 197,200 employees working in construction.[1]
+The city boasts 151,600 employees in the property sector and a further 200,300 employees working in construction.[1]

-In 2022, London was ranked as the strongest city in the world for improving real estate longevity due to its environmental, economic and innovation impacts.[5]
+In 2024, London was ranked as the strongest city in Europe, and second strongest in the world after San Francisco, for improving real estate longevity due to its environmental, economic and innovation impacts.[4]

 3. Access to capital